IAEA-NDS/endf-parserpy/docs/source/guide/python_and_cpp_parser.rst

    from endf_parserpy import EndfParserFactory parser = EndfParserFactory.create()

-Without any initialization arguments, the faster C++ parser will be picked if available, otherwise the Python parser.
-If the method must fall back on the Python parser, it will issue a :exc:`UserWarning` informing the user that parsing and writing will be slow.
+Without any initialization arguments, the faster C++ parser will be selected if available, otherwise the Python parser.
+If the method needs to fall back on the Python parser, it will issue a :exc:`UserWarning` informing the user that parsing and writing will be slow.
 This warning message can be suppressed by using an additional argument: